Do You Know How to Drive If Your Tire Goes Flat?

 - Make sure your tire valves have caps.

-- Pickup drivers should be extra careful about proper tire pressure.
-Overloading and low tire pressure can cause tire overheating leading to tire failure.
-Sudden flat tires cause more than three times the number of crashes in pickups than in passenger cars, according to the National Highway Traffic Safety Administration.
+- When carrying heavy loads, you should be extra careful about proper tire pressure.
+Overloading and low tire pressure can cause a tire to overheat, leading to tire failure.